outline/rich-markdown-editor/README.md

 />
 ```

+#### `onBlur(): void`

+This callback is triggered when the user loses focus on the editor contenteditable and all
+associated UI elements such as the block menu and floating toolbars.
+If you want to listen
+for blur events on _only_ the contenteditable area then use `handleDOMEvents` props.

+#### `onFocus(): void`

+This callback is triggered when the user gains focus on the editor contenteditable or any
+associated UI elements such as the block menu or floating toolbars.
+If you want to listen
+for focus events on _only_ the contenteditable area then use `handleDOMEvents` props.

 #### `onSave({ done: boolean }): void`

 This callback is triggered when the user explicitly requests to save using a keyboard shortcut, `Cmd+S` or `Cmd+Enter`.
 You can use this as a signal to save the document to a remote server.